csmertx/csmertx.github.io/content/Games/skyrim.md

 ## Nvidia P620 + Linux Mint 21.3

+> 02/10/2025 - Remembered that I had a few save file issues with Oblivion

+- Skyrim: Tried a different save file and joy.
+Very joy.

+> The fix below worked for launching Oblivion tho

-- Lost access to The Elder Scrolls IV (Oblivion) and V (Skyrim) on September 20th, 2023
+- Lost access to The Elder Scrolls IV (Oblivion) <s>and V (Skyrim)</s> on September 20th, 2023

     - Possibly due to this 🔗 [bug](https://www.protondb.com/app/22330#sL_KcHMBYi "ProtonDB.com | Game Details for The Elder Scrolls IV: Oblivion GOTYE \ After getting the game to actually launch, it plays perfectly with very few issues.
 Mod managers however mostly have no Linux support.").

-        - My P620 is a business class card like their NVIDIA RTX A4500

-    - No issues with XFX Radeon RX 6400 as of a few weeks ago

         - Uninstalled Oblivion + Installed Team Fortress 2 + Installed Oblivion

-        - Skyrim still won't load.
-I finished all the quests several months ago (Achievement hunting is part of my to-do list)
+        - <s>Skyrim still won't load.
+I finished all the quests several months ago (Achievement hunting is part of my to-do list)</s>

 ## Resources